-Best Hiking Daypacks of 2024
+Best Hiking Daypacks of 2025

 When you’re heading out for a fun day on the trail, it’s vital to have all your essentials quickly and easily accessible.
 We’ve researched 45 daypacks and bagged over 700 mountains to test the 12 most promising options on the market.
+Our team of experts has tested packs from brands like Osprey, REI, Gregory, LL Bean, and more to curate our recommendations for the very best.
 Whether your top priority is comfort, organization, user-friendliness, durability, or weight and compressibility – we’ve got your back.

 Quick Picks for DayPacks